-Non-Contact Marking – There is no need for replacement machining tools.
+- Non-contact.
+Laser marking eliminates the need for replacement machining tools.

-No Additives or Coatings – Laser metal marking does not require any inks or extra chemicals.
+- No additives or coatings.
+Laser marking doesn’t require any inks or extra chemicals.

-Precision –A laser’s localized energy allows for excellent thermal control, very tight dimensional tolerances, and repeatable marks.
+- Precision.
+Thanks to their localized energy, lasers achieve excellent thermal control, tight dimensional tolerances and repeatable marks.

-Melting – Using the controlled thermal energy from the laser to melt the surface of a metal part can change its appearance and create a legible mark.
-Melting the surface changes surface texture and allows light to reflect differently in the areas where the laser has been scanned.
+- Melting.
+The laser’s controlled thermal energy melts the surface of a metal part—changing its appearance and creating a legible mark.
+This method changes the surface texture and allows light to reflect differently in the areas where the laser has been scanned.

-Layer Removal – Lasers can be used to remove an added layer such as paint or anodization from a metal surface.
-In many cases, the precise control of the laser energy can remove the extra layer to reveal the unaffected metal below.
+- Layer removal.
+Lasers remove an added layer, such as paint or anodization, from a metal surface—revealing the unaffected metal below.